 - Approved and prescribed by the radiation oncologist.

 Commonly, all treatment plans are peer reviewed at multidisciplinary team meetings to ensure the highest standards.

 Radiation therapy machines

-Treatment machines (linear accelerators) are maintained and checked by the medical physicist to ensure that they are both
+Treatment machines (linear accelerators) are maintained and checked by the clinical engineer and medical physicist to ensure that they are both

 - geometrically (the shape of the beams) and